BulletMC/Bullet/README.md

 > [!IMPORTANT]
-Bullet is currently on haitus, and was made for version 1.16.5.
-A planned rewrite is scheduled soon, supporting the latest versions of minecraft.
+Bullet is currently being rewritten for the latest versions of minecraft, you can find the old 1.16.5 version [here](https://github.com/BulletMC/Bullet/tree/legacy/1.16.5)

 # About